tomeshnet/documents/technical/20180530_hpm5g-radio-tests.md

 date: 2018-05-30
 ---

 # Overview

 This document summarizes a series of tests on the **Dragino HPM5G mPCIe radio module** and the **LibreRouter's 12 dBi antenna** that are expected to ship with the soon-to-be-released LibreRouter bundle.
 Toronto Mesh acquired six radio boards and antennas from Dragino, and in this test, used a pair of the [Marvell ESPRESSObin](http://espressobin.net) running [prototype](https://github.com/tomeshnet/prototype-cjdns-pi) to test the radios.

 ![Dragino HPM5G mPCIe radio module](../images/20180530_hpm5g-radio-tests.jpg?raw=true)
 ![LibreRouter's 12 dBi antenna](../images/20180530_hpm5g-radio-tests2.jpg?raw=true)

-We conducted many tests that are described in detail below, but our key findings are as follow:
+We conducted many tests that are described in detail below, but our key findings are as follows:

 * The radio and antenna combo creates stable links over hundreds of metres at 150 Mbps
 * Wall penetration is excellent even when a client node has an omnidirectional antenna on a radio with average sensitivity